cmaureir/progra-alma/lectures/session3/lecture11.rst

 The data type that represent the sets is called ``set``.

 The ``set`` type is mutable:
-once a set was created, can be modified.
+it can be modified after it has been created.

 How to create a ``set``
 ~~~~~~~~~~~~~~~~~~~~~~~
-The two main ways to create a set are:
+The two main ways to create sets are:

 * use a literal set, in brackets::